 The role of gender in the theory and practice of music in western and non-western cultures.
-Prerequisite(s): second-year standing.
-Lectures three hours a week.

-Introduction to Music Therapy
+MUSI 3303 [0.5 credit] Introduction to Music Therapy

 Literature, practice and theory of music therapy.
 The use of music (improvisation, the voice, and reception) with various populations, including children and adults with special needs, people in long term care, people with neurological disorders, and in palliative care.

 Prerequisite(s): second-year standing or permission of the instructor.